opensearch-project/documentation-website/_opensearch/query-dsl/index.md

 - **Full-text queries** – To search documents for one or more terms and filter with advanced options.
 These queries return detailed information including relevance scores per document match, and perform text analysis.
 - **Geo-bounding box queries** – To search documents within a range of `geo_point` field values.
 - **xy point queries** – To search two-dimensional coordinates with `xy_point` or `xy_shape` fields.
-- **Query string** – To perform complex queries for a string with multiple optional fields using `query_string` syntax.
+- **Query string queries** – To perform complex queries for a string with multiple optional fields using `query_string` syntax.

 ## About term-level and full-text queries